 And then, we hit traffic again.

 I looked at Justin and gestured to the climbers above us, as if to say, “You see what I’ve been dealing with all night?
 Please fix this!”

 He tried, lordy he tried, negotiating politely with the others when possible.
 But there is only so much that can be done in tight quarters with so much exposure on all sides.
 There’s no way any of us was going to unclip.
 And so we passed them one by one when the opportunity arose.
 I drew strength from climbing with Steven, and did not want to get separated from him.
 Long pauses began to feel interminable, and that right great toe got cold.
-As we passed the teams above us, I wondered whether we were still on schedule, whether we would make it to the summit it time.
+As we passed the teams above us, I wondered whether we were still on schedule, whether we would make it to the summit in time.

 The wind blowing in from the West was cold, and it strengthened as we went higher.
-Even with my custom balaclava on, the exposed skin around my eyes felt the breeze.
+Even with my custom balaclava on, a bit of skin was exposed around my eyes, and it felt the breeze.
 Getting the goggles on would require a bit of effort, a small pause… we had plenty of those.
-And yet, so long as my hood was up, my face felt fine… but it kept catching the air and blowing back off my head.
-Even the effort of wrapping the goggle strap around my hood seemed too much… I just held it in place with my left hand when the gusts came in.
+And yet, so long as my hood was up, my face felt fine… although it kept catching the air and blowing back off my head.
+Even the effort of wrapping the goggle strap around my hood seemed too much… I just held the hood in place with my left hand when the gusts came.

 The dawn arrived so slowly that I was barely aware of it.
 I had looked to the horizon over Tibet time and again.
 Come on, sun.
 Come on.
 Warm me up.